 Unfamiliar with Oracle APEX? read The Top 5 Questions People Ask About Oracle APEX

 Instead of starting from scratch, start from something that already serves your business processes well.
 Modify only what you need to.Forms is still supported by Oracle and it will continue to be supported (and upgraded) into the foreseeable future (read more about that in this article by Simon Greenwood), so, it isn’t frozen in time.

 There’s another thing about ripping out and starting anew.
 Your Forms applications are likely to be already integrated with your other enterprise technologies.
 So, in fact, if you go the route of replacement, you aren’t just replacing Forms, you are looking to reverse engineer those integrations as well.
 That can be a drawn-out and costly process.

 Forms and APEX, the Odd Couple

 Even if they are very different, Forms and APEX coexist and work together in the same database.
 This simplifies deployments, upgrades, and maintenance.

 Insum approaches Forms modernization with a combination of time-tested methodology and vast project experience.
-Over the years we’ve developed an efficient approach to analyzing the complexity of the forms install and how to integrate Web and mobile applications, on-line reporting, dashboards and just about any other Webservice you can think of.
+This is because over the years we’ve developed an efficient approach to analyzing the complexity of the forms install and how to integrate Web and mobile applications, on-line reporting, dashboards and just about any other Webservice you can think of.
 We can also migrate some components of Forms if deemed necessary.
 All of this using our expertise in APEX.